Remote Cardiac Monitoring: Overview

 Remote Cardiac Monitoring In Brief

 Remote cardiac monitoring (RCM) solutions proved to be highly efficient when used for cardiac disease monitoring and prevention, outpatient, postoperative, prenatal and athletic monitoring.
+The solutions leverage technologies like IoT, artificial intelligence, machine learning to continuously monitor patients' cardiac parameters.
 According to the research, RCM helps reduce atrial arrhythmia hospitalizations by 65% and reduce cardiac patients’ hospital stay length by 9-17%.

 How Remote Heart Monitoring Works